exonum/exonum-doc/src/get-started/java-binding.md

 example `log4j-fallback.xml` configuration file that can be found at the installation directory.
 With this file `INFO`-level messages are printed to stdout.
-Also, see [Application Guide][app-tutorial] for more information on configuring the Exonum Java App.

 See [`Log4J` documentation][log4j-docs] for more information on possible configuration options.